mbakernet/cloud-guardrails-v2/EN/04_Enterprise-Monitoring-Accounts.md

 ## Validation

 - Verify that roles required to enable GC visibility to have been provisioned/assigned.
-- Confirm if monitoring and auditing of the privileged and non-privileged accounts is implemented.
 - Confirm alert notification to the authorized personnel is implemented flagging misuse, suspicious sign-in attempts, or when changes are made to the privileged and non-privileged accounts.

 ## Additional Considerations